 The team at Kalparrin understand the issues involved in caring for children with special needs.
-Our Family Support Officers are available to speak with parents who visit or ring the Kalparrin Centre, and can offer support/information to assist in overcoming many of the daily living difficulties that most parents of children with special needs experience.
+Our Family Support Officers are available to speak with parents who visit or ring the Kalparrin Centre.
 We can help you find information about specific conditions, services, equipment and agencies including support groups and entitlements.

 Family Support Officers

 At the 2015 Annual General Meeting Sarah and David Flanagan were endorsed as Family Patron’s, joining the Hon Barbara Scott in her support of Kalparrin.